kisspetyus/RepData_PeerAssessment1/PA1_template.md

 ## Loading and preprocessing the data

-I loaded the data and I processed the data into a fromat suitable for analysis
+I loaded the data and I processed the data into a format suitable for analysis

 ```r